 - Review your Meal Plan – You automatically receive the 10 meals per week and $30 dining dollars plan, but can upgrade your meal plan if you wish.
 You can also do this after the program starts.
 Directions on how to do this can be found on the Dining Services post.

 - Pick Up Photo ID NYUCard – The Office of Residential Life sent you a pre-arrival confirmation email to your NYU email address in June with instructions on how to submit a photo to create your photo ID NYUCard.
-It is best to submit your photo by July 1st in order to pick up your NYUCard on Sunday, July 9th from the NYU Card Center located at Global Center for Academic and Spiritual Life (GCASL), rm 275 (this is a temporary space; permanent space is at 7 Washington Place beginning July 11).
+It is best to submit your photo by July 1st in order to pick up your NYUCard on Sunday, July 8th from the NYU Card Center located at 7 Washington Place (corner of Mercer Street).
 You’ll be able to pick-up your new NYUCard between 9:00AM and 4:00PM.
-If you did not submit before orientation day, you will have to take a photo in person on Monday, July 10th.
+If you did not submit before orientation day, you will have to take a photo in person on Monday, July 9th.
 The NYU Card Center is open from 8:00am – 5:00pm; please coordinate with your department administrator if you need to leave class early or come to class late in order to secure your NYU ID card.

 - Attend Orientation – The last thing on this list is to attend the mandatory orientation.
 Here you’ll meet your classmates and PAs, hear from the Residential Life staff, take a tour and meet your department heads .
 There’s also an event for parents who accompany you to campus.
 More info about the days events are found on the Orientation Day post.